justagist/franka_ros_interface/README.md

 [Documentation][fri-doc]

+More usage examples in the [PandaRobot](https://github.com/justagist/panda_robot) package.

 ### Related Packages

 - [*panda_simulator*][ps-repo] : A Gazebo simulator for the Franka Emika Panda robot with ROS interface, providing exposed controllers and real-time robot state feedback similar to the real robot when using the *franka_ros_interface* package.
 Provides almost complete real-to-sim transfer of code.
 - [*PandaRobot*](https://github.com/justagist/panda_robot) : Python interface providing higher-level control of the robot integrated with its gripper control, controller manager, coordinate frames manager, etc. with safety checks and other helper utilities.
 It also provides the kinematics and dynamics of the robot using the [KDL library](http://wiki.ros.org/kdl).
+It is built over Franka ROS Interface and provides a more intuitive and unified single-class interface.
 - [*franka_panda_description*][fpd-repo] : Robot description package modified from [*franka_ros*][franka-ros] package to include dynamics parameters for the robot arm (as estimated in [this paper](https://hal.inria.fr/hal-02265293/document)).
 Also includes transmission and control definitions required for the [*panda_simulator*][ps-repo] package.

    [ps-repo]: <https://github.com/justagist/panda_simulator>